-These ways to improve cash flow can help you encourage incoming payments, delay outlays of cash and stay on top of everything in between–like payments, late fees, and billing cycles.
+These 12 ways to improve cash flow can help you encourage incoming payments, delay outlays of cash and stay on top of everything in between–like payments, late fees, and billing cycles.

-1. Invoice immediately – not next week or next month.
-If you wait, your creditors may think they can wait, too.
+1. Invoice immediately.
+Don’t wait until next week or next month.
+If you wait to invoice your clients, your creditors may think they can wait, too.

 2. Use electronic billing.
 It’s fast, and customers are likely to respond more quickly when they can pay instantly.
 Your deposits can be deposited directly to your account and everyone saves on the cost of paper and stamps.
 Freshbooks and WePay are two online billing programs designed for small business owners.

-3. Set clear payment terms and expectations in your initial customer agreements.
+3. Get it in writing.
+Set clear payment terms and expectations in your initial customer agreements.
 Spell out your terms on every invoice:

 4. Include a specific due date.
 “Due upon receipt” can be ambiguous, while “payment due within 30 days of the bill date” clearly communicates your expectations.

-5. Late fees are a must-have.
+5. Institue late fees are a must-have.
 Without them, your customers may put off payment until a time that’s convenient for them but not for you.

 6. Positive incentives for early payment give customers a good reason to pay sooner than they normally would.
 An example might be a 1-2% discount for payments received within two weeks of the bill date.

 7. Sell your invoices.If your need for payment is especially urgent, you can sell your invoices for work already done to a factoring company.
 In exchange for a small fee, they’ll pay 90-99% of your original invoice amount upfront.
 This may be a good option if you typically have to wait 30, 60 or 90 days for payment of your invoices.